County Lines

 The Children’s Commissioner also warned that the number of children exploited by county lines networks would increase in the aftermath of the covid pandemic because the crisis escalated the many risk factors in child vulnerability.

-As with other forms of exploitation and abuse, there things that we can look out for which might indicate that someone is involved in county lines.
+As with other forms of exploitation and abuse, there are things that we can look out for that might indicate that someone is involved in county lines.

 Children and young people may: